Tympanuchus phasianellus jamesi

 Documentation: Specimen: UNSM ZM12561, 23 Feb 1896 Harrison, Sioux Co.

-Taxonomy: Seven subspecies (one extinct) were listed by AOU (1957) and Madge and McGowan (2002); Connelly et al (2020) divided these into northern and southern groups.
+Taxonomy: Six subspecies plus extinct hueyi are recognized (Gill et al 2022); Connelly et al (2020) divided these into northern and southern groups.
 The paler southern group consists of hueyi of New Mexico, now extinct, columbianus of the Great Basin, and jamesi of the Great Plains.
-Pyle (2008) listed only two subspecies, merging jamesi with columbianus.

 We follow Connelly et al (2020); Nebraska birds are jamesi.

 Hybrids with Greater Prairie-Chicken (T. cupido) are well-known (Mathisen and Mathisen 1959).
-See the Sharp-tailed Grouse x Greater Prairie-Chicken species account.
+See Sharp-tailed Grouse x Greater Prairie-Chicken.

-Easternmost records are of one at Buckskin Hills WMA, Dixon Co 9 Apr 2005, another near Buckskin Hills WMA 7 May 2019, one five miles south of Creighton in Antelope Co in 2004.
+The regular range extends eastward in the north to northwestern Knox Co, where a “known lek” is about five miles north of Winnetoon; up to five were there 18 Ap-1 May 2024.
+One was five miles south of Creighton in Antelope Co in 2004.
+Easternmost records are of one at Buckskin Hills WMA, Dixon Co 9 Apr 2005, and another near Buckskin Hills WMA 7 May 2019.
 Southerly reports include two leks in 2006-2008 in north-central Dawson Co 2006-2008 and singles in southern Buffalo Co 25 Jul 2003, at Rowe Sanctuary 16 Aug 2018, and presumably the same individual was at a Greater Prairie-Chicken lek at Mormon Island, Hall Co 1 Apr-20 May 2015 and Apr 2017 (King et al 2018).
-An apparently relict population on the Taylor Ranch, just northwest of Grand Island, Hall Co (Lingle 1994) appears to have declined since 2014 (Rick Rasmussen, pers. comm.) although three were there 27 Feb 2016 (Mark Brogie, eBird Checklist – 27 Feb 2016 – Taylor Ranch – 11 species) and a hybrid was photographed there in 2018 (Colleen Childers, pers. comm.).

 The only other reports south of the Platte River Valley and east of the Panhandle are of one at Hastings, Adams Co 2 May 1943 (Jorgensen 2012), one at Victor Lake WPA, Gosper Co 7 Jul 1994, and a “probable” breeding report in Dundy Co (Mollhoff 2016).